2026 phonics screening check: administration guidance

 Pupils whose phonics screening check outcome was subject to maladministration are also included to ensure complete coverage of the cohort.

-Headteachers can choose how to communicate results to parents, which you should provide in the context of the pupil’s overall attainment and progress.
+Headteachers can choose how to communicate results to parents, but they should provide the results in the context of the child’s overall attainment and progress.
 Headteachers must provide reports for all pupils, including those who have left the school or were absent during the check.